Socrats/EGTTools/docs/tutorials/analytical_methods.rst

 scales with the population size and the number of strategies following :math:`\binom{Z+n_s-1}{n_s-1}` :cite:p:`Vasconcelos2017`.

-Thus, for larger strategy spaces, computer simulations for the estimation of the model' parameters are often a requirement.
-For this reason, we first assume that :math:`n_s=2` by using the PGG introduced earlier.
-In the next section we show that we can apply the case shown here for two strategies, to any number of them if we assume :math:`\mu\rightarrow 0`.
 The probability that the number :math:`k` of participants adopting a cooperative strategy :math:`C` would increase (:math:`T^+(k)`) or decrease (:math:`T^-(k)`) can be specified as :cite:p:`traulsen2006stochastic`: